-- Records that had an in-scope cost of \$0. - Records with an error AN-SNAP Version 5.0 class. - Records pertaining to persons under the age of 18 with an AN-SNAP Version 5.0 class within either Psychogeriatric Care or Geriatric Evaluation and Management care types. - Records pertaining to persons under the age of 18 with an AN-SNAP Version 5.0 class that does not correspond to a paediatric AN-SNAP Version 5.0 class. - Records that had not been assigned an AN-SNAP Version 5.0 class. - Extreme cost outliers within an AN-SNAP Version 5.0 class.
+- a.
+Records that had an in-scope cost of \$0. - b.
+Records with an error AN-SNAP Version 5.0 class. - c.
+Records pertaining to persons under the age of 18 with an AN-SNAP Version 5.0 class within either Psychogeriatric Care or Geriatric Evaluation and Management care types. - d.
+Records pertaining to persons under the age of 18 with an AN-SNAP Version 5.0 class that does not correspond to a paediatric AN-SNAP Version 5.0 class. - e.
+Records that had not been assigned an AN-SNAP Version 5.0 class. - f.
+Extreme cost outliers within an AN-SNAP Version 5.0 class. - g.
+Records that have been excluded due to jurisdictional advice, for example due to unreliable cost data.